 At the Institute of Marine Research models are extensively used in our research and scientific advises.
 The usage of models is manifold, varying from a simple description of the ocean currents and the temperature of the water, to models describing dispersion of pathogens from aquaculture farms or models describing the interaction between the physical environment, plankton and fish.

-An example of a model is the sea lice growth and dispersion model.
-It includes knowledge of the growth and behaviour of the salmon lice, currents, temperature and salinity, as well as information from the fish farms on how much lice they have on their fish.
-The Norwegian Meteorological Institute is an important partner since they deliver daily model results of current, salinity and temperature from the nationwide coastal model NorKyst800.
+An example of a model is the dispersion model for salmon lice in the water masses.
+Embedded is knowledge of the growth and behaviour of the louse, the water current, temperature and salinity, and finally information of how many lice the farmers have on their fish.
+The Meteorological institute is an important collaborator with the IMR delivering daily simulations of current, salinity and temperature from the nationwide coastal current model NorKyst800.

 The dispersion model for salmon lice provides important knowledge when the IMR delivers information to the authorities regulating the aquaculture industry.
 The infection pressure from salmon lice on the wild salmonids determines if the aquaculture farms in the given production regions along the coast can increase their production or not.

 With the salmon lice dispersion model, we can monitor the infection pressure from salmon lice along the whole coast, providing a necessary supplement to the observation of lice infection collected from the field.
 The model results act almost like a weather forecast:

 An animation illustrating how the IMR collects and uses data at fixed observational locations in our fjords in combination with numerical model results.